 Interaction of Heavy Charged Particles with Matter

 - Excitation.
-The charged particle can transfer energy to the atom, raising electrons to a higher energy levels.
+The charged particle can transfer energy to the atom, raising electrons to higher energy levels.

 Detectors of Alpha Radiation

-Detectors may be also categorized according to sensitive materials and methods that can be utilized to make a measurement:
+Detectors may also be categorized according to sensitive materials and methods that can be utilized to make a measurement: